sven-hash/docs/docs/run-nym-nodes/nodes/requester.md

 ## Nym client

+Before initalising your Network Requester, you must initalise and run an instance of the `nym-client` binary for it to listen to.
+This would have been built in the same `build` process that built the `network-requester`.

 ### Initialising your nym client

-Before initalising your Network Requester, you must initalise and run an instance of the `nym-client` binary for it to listen to with ([instructions here](/docs/next/developers/develop-with-nym/websocket-client)).
-If you want to use a specific gateway, include the `--gateway` flag.
-If not, then just run:
+First initialise your client with the command below (if you want to connect to a specific gateway, include the `--gateway` flag):

 ```